Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Results

-In region M, the bolus of surfactant flux, \eqref{eq:ic1}, is advected downstream by the flow with a constant propagation speed, $a_{\text{M}} \approx 1/(\theta + \sigma \phi_x)$ (derived in Appendix \ref{subsec:a_strong_surfactant_strength}), and therefore, the distribution of surfactant flux and drag reduction in figure \ref{fig:m}(\textit{a,\,b}) do not change shape as the bolus moves through the channel.
-For $\sigma \ll \theta$, we have that $a_{\text{M}} \approx 1/\theta$, which corresponds to a dimensional speed $\hat{U}_m = \hat{Q}/ (4\hat{P}_z\hat{H})$.
+In region M, the bolus of surfactant flux, \eqref{eq:ic1}, is advected downstream by the flow with a constant propagation speed, (\ref{eq:eq_marangoni_results}\textit{c}), and therefore the distribution of surfactant flux and drag reduction in figure \ref{fig:m}(\textit{a,\,b}) do not change shape as the bolus moves through the channel.
+For $\zeta \ll \theta$, $a_{\text{M}} \approx 1/\theta$, which corresponds to a dimensional speed $\hat{U}_m = \hat{Q}/ (4\hat{P}_z\hat{H})$.
 This is the cross-channel-averaged bulk propagation speed and indicates bulk-dominated surfactant transport.
-For a fixed $\theta$, adsorption at the liquid--gas interface causes the propagation speed of the bolus of surfactant flux to fall significantly compared to the cross-channel-averaged bulk propagation speed, reducing to $a_{\text{M}} \approx 1 / (\sigma \phi_x)$ for $\sigma \gg \theta$.
+For fixed $\theta$, adsorption at the liquid--gas interface (via an increase in $\zeta$) causes the propagation speed of the bolus of surfactant flux to fall significantly compared to the cross-channel-averaged bulk propagation speed, reducing to $a_{\text{M}} \approx 1 / (\zeta \phi_x)$ for $\zeta \gg \theta$.
 Dimensionally, this corresponds to a reduction in the bulk propagation speed by a factor $\phi_x \phi_z L_d$ and indicates surface-dominated transport, where $L_d = \hat{K}_a / (\hat{H} \hat{K}_d)$ is the normalised surfactant depletion length and $\phi_x \phi_z$ is the area gas fraction of the SHS.
 Hence, the propagation of disturbances to the surfactant concentration field is significantly slower for more insoluble surfactants (large $L_d$) and when the area of adsorption, i.e. the liquid--gas interface $0<\phi_x \phi_z<1$, is maximised.
-For either bulk or surface-dominated transport, the propagation speed in region M decreases with the bulk ($\theta = 4 P_z$) and surface capacitance ($\sigma = 4 \phi_z P_z L_d$).
-For a fixed volume flux of fluid, an increase in the cross-channel area (spanwise surface area) will reduce the streamwise bulk (surface) velocity, implying that the bolus of surfactant flux will be advected slower throughout both $\mathcal{D}_1$ and $\mathcal{D}_2$.